 Business Improvement District (DWBBID):

-On August 1, 2007, the Downtown Wilkes-Barre Business Improvement District (DWBBID) began providing supplementary cleaning, security, marketing, and facade improvement services to the properties and businesses of Downtown Wilkes-Barre.
+On August 1, 2007, the Downtown Wilkes-Barre Business Improvement District (DWBBID) began providing supplementary place management, marketing, and economic development services to the properties and businesses of Downtown Wilkes-Barre.

 A Business Improvement District (BID) is a legal mechanism that allows property owners and businesses to pool resources to effectively address common concerns within a specific service area.
 Because a BID is based upon a multi-year commitment, it provides sustainable funding so development plans, budgets, and business strategies can be made on a multi-year basis.
 The cost per business is low because all benefiting properties pay their fair share.

 The Diamond City Partnership manages the DWBBID, which serves an area extending from Academy Street in the south to North Street in the north.
-Downtown Wilkes-Barre’s property and business owners are all partners in the DWBBID: their collective investment makes it possible for the DWBBID to provide these services, and to create a cleaner, safer, and more vibrant Downtown.
+Downtown Wilkes-Barre’s property and business owners are all partners in the DWBBID: their collective investment makes it possible for DCP to provide its shared services, resulting in a Downtown that is cleaner, safer, more attractive, and more economically vibrant.

-If you have any questions about the DWBBID or its operations, please contact DCP’s Executive Director, Larry Newman, here.
+If you have any questions about the assessment methodology or any other aspect of the DWBBID or its operations, please contact DCP’s Executive Director, Larry Newman, here.